 - 1/4 Cup Blue Cheese

 - 1/3 Cup Celery finely chopped

-- Bring the eggs to a boil in a large pot, covered with 1 1/2" of water.
+- Bring eggs (12 large in size) to a boil in a pot, covered with 1 1/2" of water.

 - Once boiling, turn off the heat and secure the lid.
 Set aside and allow the eggs to cook like this for 18 minutes.